 The Lloyd's brand is one of our strongest assets and is carefully promoted and protected.
-Lloyd's suppliers must not misuse or misrepresent the brand and are required to operate to our brand standards.
-Suppliers and third parties must:
+Lloyd's suppliers must not misuse or misrepresent the brand and are required to operate to our brand standards and guidelines.
+Suppliers must:

-- Not reference Lloyd's or use the Lloyd's logo in any marketing or promotional activities. - Meet the full requirements of all Lloyd's brand, style and language guidelines across all services provided. - Ensure any systems, tools, platforms etc. being provided as part of the services are compatible with the requirements of our brand guidelines. - Identify at the beginning of the development process, before contracts are agreed, any areas of service which cannot comply with our brand guidelines (i.e. components which cannot be edited within a system) for the brand team to consider and advise accordingly. - Ensure that controls are in place to guarantee awareness of the Lloyd's brand standards amongst any employee or third-party suppliers working on promoting Lloyd's services, creating communications on behalf of Lloyd's or delivering marketing and events. - Ensure controls are in place to supply or return all creative assets that are the property of Lloyd's at the end of a project or contract, by contacting marketing@lloyds.com inbox to arrange handover.
+- Not reference Lloyd's or use the Lloyd's logo in any marketing or promotional activities. - Meet the full requirements of all Lloyd's brand, style and language guidelines across all services provided. - Ensure any systems, tools, platforms etc. being provided as part of the services are compatible with the requirements of our brand guidelines. - Identify at the beginning of the development process, before contracts are agreed, any areas of service which cannot comply with our brand guidelines (i.e. components which cannot be edited within a system) for the brand team to consider and advise accordingly. - Ensure that controls are in place to ensure that all employees and subcontractors of the supplier working on promoting Lloyd's services, creating communications on behalf of Lloyd's and/or delivering marketing and events are aware of, and comply with, the Lloyd's brand standards and guidelines. - Ensure controls are in place to supply or return all creative assets that are the property of Lloyd's at the end of a project or contract, by contacting brand@lloyds.com to arrange handover.